-The Law Lords eventually ruled such detention illegal and Abu Qatada was among those subjected to a control order, a form of house-arrest.
+The Law Lords eventually ruled such detention illegal and Abu Qatada was among those subjected to a control order, a form of house arrest.

-He was then rearrested and told he would be deported to Jordan, where he had been convicted in his absence of alleged involvement in a plot to target Americans and Israeli tourists during the country's millennium celebrations.Attitudes today
+In 2005, he was rearrested and told he would be deported to Jordan, where he had been convicted in his absence of alleged involvement in a plot to target Americans and Israeli tourists during the country's millennium celebrations.

 What is not publicly clear is exactly where he now stands.
-Some influential Islamists have in recent years rejected al-Qaeda - in particular Libya's largest jihadist group.
+Some influential Islamists have in recent years rejected al-Qaeda, in particular Libya's largest jihadist group.

 In 2008 he was briefly allowed out of prison on bail, while continuing his deportation legal battle.
-Mohamed Ali, who runs the Islam Channel on satellite television, has known the cleric for years and held talks with him during that period out of prison.
+Mohamed Ali, who runs the Islam Channel on satellite television, has known the cleric for years and held talks with him during that period out of jail.

 He told the BBC: "Abu Qatada has no links with terrorism [or] al-Qaeda and he never ever agreed or endorsed what was done in 9/11 in America or 7/7 in the UK.